Halleywood/PourDecisionsBackEnd/README.md

 ![WINELOGO!](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/e50dcc11-3700-4356-a9f0-9091950406c1)
 # Pour Decisions Backend
 Here we embrace making pour decisions!
-This Java RESTful API powers the [Angular Front End](https://github.com/Halleywood/PourDecisionsFrontEnd), together they create an interactive wine tasting note application!
-This API provide a secure and reliable platform for wine enthusiasts to show their passion.
+This Java RESTful API powers the [Angular Front End](https://github.com/Halleywood/PourDecisionsFrontEnd), and together they create an interactive wine tasting note application!
+This API provides a secure and reliable platform for wine enthusiasts to show their passion.
 With this application, you have the freedom to create your next pour decision and explore all of the pour decisions your friends are making.
 Discover the wines people are loving and the ones that didn't quite hit the mark, all in one convenient place.

-By prioritizing user stories, my development process ensured that the end user's experience and needs remained at the forefront from testing to product implementation.
-Each user story became the driving force for creating thorough test cases, promoting robustness and code reliability.
+By prioritizing user stories, my development process ensured that the end user's experience and needs remained at the forefront; from testing to product implementation.
+Each user story became the driving force for creating thorough test cases, promoting robustness and code reliability, while ensuring the user's values translated into implemented code.

 To achieve an organized and scalable application, I implemented the MVC (Model-View-Controller) architectural pattern.
-It not only promotes efficient implementation of functionality but also secures future expansion and enhancements beyond this initial application.
+It not only promotes efficient feature implementation, it also secures future expansion beyond this initial application.
 To guarantee reliable access and data control, I integrated Spring Security into the API.
-This powerful framework provides dual security through registration and login authentication, while JWT (JSON Web Token) authorization ensures secure data access.
+This powerful framework provides dual security through registration and login authentication, alongside JWT (JSON Web Token) authorization.

-Ultimately, my API empowers wine enthusiasts with a seamless and secure platform to share their pour decisions, explore new wines, and connect with like-minded individuals with a grape passion for vino!
+Ultimately, my API empowers wine enthusiasts with a seamless and secure platform to share their pour decisions, explore new wines, and connect with those with a _**grape**_ passion for vino!
 Cheers to making pour decisions together!

 ## Tools and Technologies
-* Development Process
-  * Agile Project Development
-  * User Stories
-  * Timeboxing and Visual Timeline
 * Testing
   * Cucumber with RestAssured
 * Implementation